-The first one is this; “The opinion of H. Heppe that Calvin did not accept a proper “Inspiration der Aufzeichnung” (verbal inspiration) is in conflict with clear pronouncements of the Reformer.”
+The first one is this: “The opinion of H. Heppe that Calvin did not accept a proper “Inspiration de Aufzeichnung” (verbal inspiration) is in conflict with clear pronouncements of the Reformer.”

-And the second one is this: “The opinion of J. A. Cramer, that Calvin considered himself bound by pronouncements of Scripture only so far as they agree with the Christian experience of salvation, is wrong.”
+And the second one is this: “The opinion of J. A. Cramer, that Calvin considered himself bound by pronouncements of Scripture only so far as they agree with the Christian experience of salvo lion, is wrong.”

 Dr. De Groot offers convincing arguments in his thesis for these conclusions.
 He traversed the works of Calvin in all directions, but he never discovered two Calvins, but only one.